-If you’re just starting out with Notion then you’re in the right place.
+If you’re just starting out with Notion, you’re in the right place.
 In this Notion Foundations lesson, you’ll be introduced to the Notion workspace and some of the building blocks to get you started.

-If you just need Notion to be your note-taking app that works.
-If you need a workflow tool to help you run your business, that works as well!
+If you just need Notion to be your note-taking app, that works.
+If you need a workflow tool to help you run your business, that also works!
 Notion is your oyster (or canvas)!

 The Notion Interface